-When we assess CPD evidence, we look for wording that confirms the information provided is full and accurate and that the CPD has been subject to quality assurance by a person or body.
+When we assess CPD evidence, we look for wording that confirms the information provided on the certificate is full and accurate and has been subject to quality assurance by [name or body].

 In most circumstances, this evidence should come in the form of a certificate, where all the required information is included on one document (this may be a physical or electronic copy).
-However, in some circumstances and depending on the activity, different forms of evidence may be provided.
+However, in some circumstances and depending on the activity, different forms of evidence may be peovided.
 For example, an email from the provider.
+You must use your professional judgement to determine what evidence you need to demonstrate the activity is verifiable.

-You must keep all the evidence you collect for the duration of your five year cycle, and for five years after the completed cycle, as the GDC may request to see your CPD record.
+You must keep all the evidence you collect for the duration of your five year cycle, and for five years after the completed cycle, in case the GDC requests to see your CPD record.

-Please see the GDC's CPD provider guidance on our website for more information on what you should expect from providers of verifiable CPD.
-This guidance covers what we expect from providers when they credit CPD participation and also information on quality assurance measures you should expect from your CPD provider.
+Please see the GDC's CPD provider guidance for more information on what you should expect from providers of verifiable CPD on our website.
+This covers what we expect from providers when they credit CPD participation and some information on quality assurance measures you should expect from your CPD provider.